longshi-wei/barasurya/frontend/README.md

 The frontend is built with [Vite](https://vitejs.dev/), [React](https://reactjs.org/), [TypeScript](https://www.typescriptlang.org/), [TanStack Query](https://tanstack.com/query), [TanStack Router](https://tanstack.com/router) and [Chakra UI](https://chakra-ui.com/).

+## TODO

+- [x] 🚚 Move item unit and item category into a new directory
+- [x] 🐛 Fix disabled condition in save button of edit

 ## Frontend development

 Before you begin, ensure that you have either the Node Version Manager (nvm) or Fast Node Manager (fnm) installed on your system.